Ronaldo is an 'example' – Pochettino marvels at Real Madrid star's professionalism

 It was Ronaldo who scored Madrid's goal when the two sides last met, and he will be eager to catch the eye as he returns to England, where he excelled for Manchester United between 2003 and 2009.

-Since leaving United, Ronaldo has continued to go from strength to strength in Madrid and won The Best FIFA Men's Player for a second year running recently.
+Since leaving United, Ronaldo has continued to excel in Madrid and won The Best FIFA Men's Player for a second year running recently.

 And Pochettino is adamant his talent and professionalism make him worthy of such an award.